carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 The biggest question here is probably not 'why' but 'how' to facilitate documentation so that it is not challenging or burdensome for the team members.
 Here are a few recommendations to make documentation easier:
 - Allocate some time at the beginning of the project to discuss with the main stakeholders of the project about what should be documented.
-- Keep the tasks simple by establishing a shared repository for documentation with standard templates and basic guidelines for what should be recorded (it is always more difficult to start with an empty sheet).
+- Keep the tasks simple by establishing a shared repository for documentation with standard templates to guide how one should go about documenting their work (*It is always easier to start with a template than an empty sheet!*).
 - Add documentation sprint to your project timelines and milestones to make sure that everyone is aware of their importance in the project.
 - Create visible ways to recognise and incentivise the process of documenting.